 How Can Drive-thru Digital Signage Be Used?

-In popular restaurants, it is now common to see digital restaurant menu boards displaying everything the restaurant has to offer.
+In popular restaurants, it is now common to see digital drive-thru menu boards displaying everything the restaurant has to offer.
 These are an engaging way of bringing attention to promotional offers and deals.
 But why don’t we see this as often in the outside drive-thru?
-Until recently, many restaurants have avoided using digital screens in outdoor environments for fear of them getting stolen, vandalised, or damaged by inclement weather.
-In recent times, however, outdoor digital signage has become more robust, and design innovation means they are fully vandal and weatherproofed.
+Until recently, many restaurants have avoided using digital screens in outdoor environments for fear of them getting stolen, vandalised, or damaged by poor weather conditions.
+In recent times, however, outdoor digital signage has become more robust, and design innovation means they are fully vandal and weatherproof.

 This vast improvement from outdoor screen technology has allowed restaurants to expand their indoor marketing efforts to their drive-thrus.
-Through outdoor digital menus, restaurants can transform their menu items with videos and animations.
+Through outdoor digital drive-thru menu boards, restaurants can transform their menu items with videos and animations.